AnOrmaluser12/DroidCmdX/README.md

 >
 >* Use Auto Settings In Main Menu
 >
->Auto Setup Will Use Some ADB Commands , Which Is Suitable For Most Users
+>* Auto Settings Will Use Some ADB Commands , Which Is Suitable For Most Users
 >
 -----
 >❓ Something Is Wrong When I Using Wrong Settings And Want To Remove All Settings I Applied, What Should I Do ❓